 Read a sample Farmer Rancher Program Call for Proposals here.

 Read a sample Research and Education Program Call for Preproposals here.

 Read a sample Professional Development Program Call for Preproposals here.

 Read a sample Graduate Student Program Call for Proposals here.

 Read a sample Youth Educator Program Call for Proposals here.

-Funding considerations are made based on how well the applicant articulates the nature of the research and education components of their sustainable agriculture grant proposals.
 NCR-SARE’s Administrative Council (AC) members decide which projects will receive SARE funds.
-A collection of farm and non-farm citizens, the AC includes a diverse mix of agricultural stakeholders in the region.
-Council members hail from regional farms and ranches, the Cooperative Extension Service, universities, and nonprofit organizations.
+The AC includes a diverse mix of agricultural stakeholders in the region.
+Council members hail from regional farms and ranches, the Cooperative Extension Service, universities, federal agencies, and nonprofits.